fuhrmanator/cleanblog/_posts/2019-07-29-AnalyzingJavaWithMoose.md

                     readFrom: 'v1.0.1.zip';
                     extractAllTo: FileLocator imageDirectory.

-                "Since permissions are not preserved with ZipArchive#extractAllTo:"
+                "Permissions may not be set with ZipArchive#extractAllTo:"
                 "Note: This fails (silently) in a Windows VM" LibC runCommand: 'chmod u+x VerveineJ-1.0.1/verveinej.sh' ]
             ifFalse: [ self inform: 'Download failed.' ] ]